demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ### pan-os-list-templates
 ***
-Returns a list of available templates (Use only in Panorama instances).
+Returns a list of available templates.
+(Used only in Panorama instances).

 #### Base Command